Political machine: Historical machines

+In Japan

+Japan's Liberal Democratic Party is often cited as another political machine, maintaining power in suburban and rural areas through its control of farm bureaus and road construction agencies.
+In Japan, the word jiban (literally "base" or "foundation") is the word used for political machines.
+For decades, the LDP was able to dominate rural constituencies by spending heavily on rural areas, forming clientelist bonds with many groups and especially agriculture.

+Japanese political factional leaders are expected to distribute mochidai (literally snack-money) funds to help subordinates win elections.
+For the annual end-year gift in 1989, LDP Party Headquarters gave $200,000 to every member of the Diet.
+Supporters collect benefits such as money payments distributed by politicians to voters in weddings, funerals, New year parties among other events, and ignore their patrons' wrongdoings in exchange.
+Political ties are held together by marriages between the families of elite politicians.
+Nisei, second generation political families, have grown increasingly numerous in Japanese politics, due to a combination of name-recognition, business contacts and financial resources, and the role of personal political machines.

 Evaluation

 The phrase is considered derogatory "because it suggests that the interest of the organization are placed before those of the general public", according to Safire.
 Machines are criticized as undemocratic and inevitably encouraging corruption.

 Since the 1960s, some historians have reevaluated political machines, considering them corrupt but efficient.
 Machines were undemocratic but responsive.
 They were also able to contain the spending demands of special interests.
 In Mayors and Money, a comparison of municipal government in Chicago and New York, Ester R. Fuchs credited the Cook County Democratic Organization with giving Mayor Richard J. Daley the political power to deny labor union contracts that the city could not afford and to make the state government assume burdensome costs like welfare and courts.
 Describing New York, Fuchs wrote, "New York got reform, but it never got good government."
 At the same time, as Dennis R. Judd and Todd Swanstrom suggest in City Politics that this view accompanied the common belief that there were no viable alternatives.
 They go on to point out that this is a falsehood, since there are certainly examples of reform oriented, anti-machine leaders during this time.

 In his mid-2016 article "How American Politics Went Insane" in The Atlantic, Jonathan Rauch argued that the political machines of the past had flaws but provided better governance than the alternatives.
 He wrote that political machines created positive incentives for politicians to work together and compromise – as opposed to pursuing "naked self-interest" the whole time.